diveshc22/diveshc22/README.md

-# Divesh Chakrayat - Portfolio
+# Hello I am Divesh Chakrayat

 Welcome to my GitHub repository!
 I'm Divesh Chakrayat, and this is my portfolio showcasing my projects and contributions.